-As requested, we have estimated the Postretirement Group Life Insurance obligations as of June 30, 2013 for the Maine Public Employees Retirement System (MainePERS) based on a roll-forward of the obligations as of June 30, 2012.
+The purpose of this report is to present the estimated Postretirement Group Life Insurance obligations as of June 30, 2014, for the Maine Public Employees Retirement System (MainePERS).
 The enclosed Sections contain the data the auditors need to prepare the disclosure section of the annual report.

-Section I summarizes the change in asset information from June 30, 2012 to June 30, 2013.
+Section I summarizes the change in asset information from June 30, 2013, to June 30, 2014.

-Sections II and III contain the Liability and Asset information as of June 30, 2013.
+Sections II, III and IV contain the Liability and Asset information as of June 30, 2014.
 Per the System's direction, this is the information needed for the auditors.
 The assets represent the total group life reserve, and adjustments may be necessary if any reserves are not available to satisfy retiree liabilities.
-The liabilities are based on the biennial valuation as of June 30, 2012 and rolled forward to June 30, 2013 with expected benefit payments and accruals.
-The next full biennial valuation is scheduled to be performed as of June 30, 2014.
+The liabilities are based on the biennial valuation as of June 30, 2014.
+The next full biennial valuation is scheduled to be performed as of June 30, 2016.